department-of-veterans-affairs/vets-website/content/pages/disability-benefits/eligibility.md

       title: Presumed Disability
       description: Find out why some chronic (long-lasting) illnesses, or illnesses caused by contact with toxic chemicals or other hazardous materials, may qualify you for disability benefits.
 relatedlinks:
   - heading: Vocational Rehabilitation and Employment (VR&E)
+    links:
-     url: /employment/vocational-rehab-and-employment/eligibility/
+    - url: /employment/vocational-rehab-and-employment/eligibility/
       title: VR&E Eligibility
       description: If your service-connected disability that limits your ability to work or prevents you from working, find out if you can get VR&E benefits and services like help with exploring employment options and getting more training if required.
-     url: /employment/vocational-rehab-and-employment/ides/
+    - url: /employment/vocational-rehab-and-employment/ides/
       title: Accessing VR&E Through the Integrated Disability Evaluation System (IDES)
       description: If you've been referred to IDES to determine if you're medically unfit for duty due to a service-connected disability, find out how to access VR&E services as quickly as possible.
 ---

 <div class="va-introtext">